C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction: C3: Cross-View, Cross-Modality Correspondence Dataset

 \subsubsection{Manual Alignment of Point Clouds to Floor Plans}

 We devised a custom user interface that displays SfM point clouds and floor plans for a given scene and allows annotators to interactively apply transformations to each scene component's point cloud to align it to the floor plan.
-The interface displays a floor plan and a bird's-eye-view of a point cloud.
+The interface displays a floor plan and a bird's-eye view of a point cloud.
 This viewpoint simplifies the matching process by limiting the floor plan and point cloud transformations to only 2D translations, rotation, and scale.
 Once manually aligned, the transformation parameters mapping the point cloud to the floor plan, $\text{T}_{\text{pc}\rightarrow \text{fp}}$, are saved in a database as a transformation that maps points in the point cloud to the floor plan.
-For now, we repeat this alignment for the two largest reconstructed point clouds for all the scenes.
+In this work, we repeat this alignment for the two largest reconstructed point clouds for all the scenes.

 Once we have these alignments, it is fairly straightforward to obtain sparse correspondences between the floor plan and the corresponding photos.
 We simply take each reconstructed point $\mathbf{X}$ that is visible in a photo $i$ and project it into both the photo (using COLMAP-estimated camera parameters $\text{T}_i$) and the floor plan (using the manually estimated transformation $\text{T}_{\text{pc}\rightarrow \text{fp}}$), where $\mathbf{x}_{\text{i}}$ and $\mathbf{x}_{\text{fp}}$ are corresponding points: